-All courses for all schools attended will be evaluated for assignment to General Studies areas.
+All courses for all schools attended will be evaluated for assignment to general studies areas.
 A minimum grade of "C" or better for English composition and mathematics is required.
-For all other subjects, the minimum grade that will be considered for transfer is "D-".
-All transfer grades are computed into the cumulative GPA.
-There is no maximum time limit for General Studies requirements.
-Lower-division classes taken at another college that fulfill their degree requirements typically will transfer only as lower-division credit.
+For all other subjects, the minimum grade that will be considered for transfer is "D-."
+All transfer grades are computed into the cumulative grade point average.
+There is no maximum time limit for general studies requirements.
+Lower-division classes taken at another college that fulfill degree requirements typically will transfer only as lower-division credit.
 Extension courses, up to a maximum of 15 units, are transferable as elective units only.